 Intellectual property is often one of the most valuable assets of a business.
-When disputes relating to intellectual property rights arise, it is critical that a robust analysis of factors related to the market and technology or products at issue be considered in assessing damages suffered by the intellectual property holder.
-BVA’s economists and valuation professionals have decades of combined experience in measuring economic damages for intellectual property disputes involving issues such as patent infringement, misappropriation of trade secrets, trademark infringement, and copyright infringement.
+BVA professionals have decades of combined experience in measuring economic damages for intellectual property disputes involving issues such as patent infringement, misappropriation of trade secrets, trademark infringement, and copyright infringement.

 BVA has worked for both plaintiffs/claimants and defendants/respondents in a variety of intellectual property infringement matters where measurement of damages is required.
 As a result of our experience in these matters, our professionals are well-versed in addressing common issues that arise such as: